wfortin/rest/README.md

 Use `200 OK` when returning the updated resource <br/>
 Use `201 Created` when the resource is created with a specific id <br/>
 Use `204 No content` when no data is returned in the body <br/>
-Use `400 Bad Request` when he resource is missing some parameters or has invalid values
+Use `400 Bad Request` when he resource is missing some parameters or has invalid values <br/>
+Use `404 Not found` when the resource with id :id does not exist

 <br/>
 ### `PATCH` /users/:id
 ---
 > `PATCH` should be used when partialy updating the resource. <br/>
-> We dont use `PATCH` since some browsers, REST clients and proxys do not correctly support `PATH`
+> We dont use `PATCH` since some browsers, REST clients and proxys do not correctly support `PATCH`

-#### Possible status codes
-Use `200 OK` when returning the updated resource <br/>
-Use `204 No content` when no data is returned in the body <br/>
-Use `400 Bad Request` when the resource is missing some parameters or has invalid values <br/>

 <br/>
 ### `DELETE` /users